2005 African Youth Championship: Qualification to World Youth Championship

 The four best performing teams qualified for the 2005 FIFA World Youth Championship.

 Goalscorers

 Murder of Samiou Yessoufou

-After Benin lost 3-0 to Nigeria on the opening day, Benin fans became outraged with goalkeeper Samiou Yessofou believing he was to blame for their loss.
+After Benin lost 3-0 to Nigeria on the opening day, Benin fans became outraged with goalkeeper Samiou Yessofou believing he was blamed for their loss.
 So they broke into a hotel bar just as Yessofou was beginning to drink alcohol for the first time.
 They grabbed glass bottles and smashed them on him and stabbed with a knife and tortured him with beating sticks.
 Then they left the bar causing Yessofou to fall the floor and he died.
 However, this did not stop the tournament which continued as normal and Benin went on to win a bronze medal later on.